atulkmr011/FishMarket_Species/README.md

 # About this Repo:
 This repo consists of following files:

-1: static/css , Template :for web app.
+1: static/css , Template: Used for web app.

 2: App.py : Flask based main app to deploy/run.